Selmabouagina/LungHistopath-CancerClassifier/README.md

 - Offers detailed evaluation metrics (accuracy, precision, recall, F1-score).

 ## Dataset
-The dataset used comprises lung and colon cancer histopathological images.
+The project uses a dataset of histopathological images specific to lung and colon cancer.
+This dataset can be accessed from Kaggle at the following URL: [Lung and Colon Cancer Histopathological Images](https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images).

 ## Models
 The model leverages CNN architectures, optimized for histopathological image analysis.
 It includes layers for feature extraction and classification, alongside techniques like dropout for regularization.